 The most imposing building in the hamlet is by far Valley Farm.
 It’s the oldest building in Flatford, and the second I saw it, I fell in love – everything about it is my dream home, from the timbered walls, to its long drive.
 To find it, we had to cross back over the river and walk towards the mill, although I could have leaned on its wooden gate and stared at it for hours.

-A little further down the river is the mill, although I had no idea it was the mill while we were there.
+A little further down the river is Flatford Mill, you know, the famous Constable painting?
+However, I had no idea it was the mill while we were there.
 Unfortunately, it’s not accessible to the public, so we had to view it from the outside.
 The red brick building and its wisteria climbers are stunning, and directly opposite the entrance is a brick wall around the river, a lovely spot to give Ted a chance to see the water.

-I thought that the mill might be a perfect location for a wedding, especially since it has such a significant history – it was actually owned by John Constable’s father.
+I thought that Flatford Mill might be a perfect location for a wedding, especially since it has such a significant history – it was actually owned by John Constable’s father.
 What better backdrop for a loved-up couple?

 After sitting at the mill for a while, and a meeting with a huge basset hound, we started to make our way back past the beautiful buildings of Flatford, and I was quite disappointed to leave.
 Had we not been rushing home to watch Game of Thrones, we might have sat in the tea shop and taken in the ambience.